acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 - The key `tab` is pressed at the same time and before the key exponent, trigger the `tab` that moves the mouse coordinate and send a real `²`, it triggers the send window to desktop or to front, following by the time the key is `down`.

+- Don't need anymore to blacklist certain apps like steam.exe, all bugs solved and were only temporary during tests.
+-